algorithmixx/berry-frame/README.md

 When you run your _berry_ in production you should avoid this option as it may slow down your application and will potentially produce a lot of output.

+Open the browser on your machine with ``http://localhost:9001`` and you should see the web user interface.

 ## Online Manual

-The Online Manual contains more information on __berry-frame__ and hints on how to design your own _berries_.
+The Online Manual contains more information on __berry-frame__ and some hints on how to design your own _berries_.

-To access the online manual start a _berry_ and then click in the browser on the red raspberry icon in the top left corner.
+To access the online manual start click on the red raspberry icon in the top left corner of the web UI.

-The manual is written in markdown syntax and can be found under _berry-frame/client/readme.html_
+The manual is written in markdown syntax and can be found under ``node_modules/berry-frame/client/readme.html``.

 ## License: ISC